Category:

 United States of America

-Jeff Skilling is an American convicted criminal who is best-known for being the former CEO of the Enron Corporation.
-As of this writing, Jeff Skilling has a net worth of $500 thousand.
-Jeff joined Enron in 1990 and served as CEO from February 12, 2001 to August 14, 2001.
+Jeff Skilling is an American convicted criminal best known for being the former CEO of the Enron Corporation who has a net worth of $500 thousand.
+Jeff Skilling joined Enron in 1990 and served as CEO from February 12, 2001, to August 14, 2001.
 Enron filed for bankruptcy in December 2001.
-At the time it was the biggest corporate bankruptcy in US history.
+At the time, it was the biggest corporate bankruptcy in US history.
+As we detail in the next section below, during his time at Enron, Jeff was one of the highest-paid CEOs in the world.
+He earned hundreds of millions of dollars in salary and bonuses and sold tens of millions of dollars worth of Enron stock.

-In 2006 Skilling was convicted of multiple federal felony charges related to Enron's financial collapse.
-He was indicted on 35 counts of fraud, insider trading and other crimes relating to the Enron scandal and surrendered to the FBI on February 19, 2004.
+In 2006, Skilling was convicted of multiple federal felony charges related to Enron's financial collapse.
+He was indicted on 35 counts of fraud, insider trading, and other crimes relating to the Enron scandal and surrendered to the FBI on February 19, 2004.
+The trial began on January 30, 2006, and Jeff proceeded to be known for his harsh attitude and arrogance, even losing his temper on the witness stand at the trial.
 He received a 24-year, four-month prison sentence.
-He was moved to a halfway house in August 2018 and released from custody in February 2019, after serving 12 years.
-The trial began on January 30, 2006 and Skilling proceeded to be known for his harsh attitude and arrogance, even losing his temper on the witness stand at the trial.
+He was moved to a halfway house in August 2018 and released from custody in February 2019 after serving 12 years.
 In addition to the prison sentence, Skilling was fined $45 million.
 A mere drop in the bucket compared to the billions lost by thousands of Enron investors.

 Early Life

-Born November 25, 1953 in Pittsburgh, Pennsylvania, Jeffrey Keith Skilling is the second of four children to Betty and Thomas Skilling, Jr. Skilling grew up between New Jersey and Aurora, Illinois.
+Jeff Skilling was born Jeffrey Keith Skilling on November 25, 1953, in Pittsburgh, Pennsylvania.
+He is the second of four children of Betty and Thomas Skilling, Jr. Jeff grew up between New Jersey and Aurora, Illinois.
 When he was 16, he got a job working at WLXT TV in Aurora.
-He graduated from West Aurora High School and received a full scholarship to Southern Methodist University in Dallas, Texas where he initially studied engineering before changing his studies to business.
+He graduated from West Aurora High School and received a full scholarship to Southern Methodist University in Dallas, Texas, where he initially studied engineering before changing his studies to business.

 Career

-After graduating in 1975, he worked for a Houston Bank which sent him to Harvard Business School, where he earned his MBA, graduating in the top 5% of his class as a Baker Scholar.
+After graduating in 1975, Jeff worked for a Houston Bank, which sent him to Harvard Business School, where he earned his MBA, graduating in the top 5% of his class as a Baker Scholar.
 He became a consultant for McKinsey & Company and became one of their youngest partners.
 In this role, Skilling worked with Enron in 1987 and helped the company create a forward market in natural gas.
-Skilling impressed Kenneth Lay in his capacity as a consultant and was hired by Lay in 1990 as chairman and chief executive officer of Enron Finance Corp.
+Jeff impressed Kenneth Lay in his capacity as a consultant and was hired by Lay in 1990 as chairman and chief executive officer of Enron Finance Corp.

 Jeff Skilling